JTcodegod/JTcodegod.github.io/index.md

   will also be a story, but similar to the dark souls story it will be vague and in the background, so players will need to pay attention to what is happening and formulate their own theories on what is happening.<br>
-  <p>To develop the game we will utilize the Unity engine as it has a 2D mode
-  within which will assist with development.
+  To develop the game we will utilize the Unity engine as it has a 2D mode within which will assist with development.
 Photoshop will be used to create the assets for the game, but I will outsource the designing to a graphics artist so the vision can be properly captured.
 In terms of hardware I believe